-The best summary of the preceding discussion is that no clinical evidence supports the view that supplements containing AOs interfere with the effectiveness of chemotherapy.
+The preceding discussion reveals no convincing clinical evidence supporting the view that supplements containing AOs generally interfere with the effectiveness of chemotherapy.
 The major caveat is that the clinical trials addressing this issue have involved a limited number of types of cancer and also a limited number of chemotherapy agents.
 Nevertheless, the evidence supports the view that the likely effect of adding supplements to chemotherapy protocols is to improve clinical outcome, not interfere with it.

-The issue is more debatable for radiation, as some studies (10,60) do have suggestive trends for interference effects.
+The issue is more debatable for radiation, as some studies (68,70) do have suggestive trends for interference effects.
 However, upon detailed examination these effects are confounded by other variables, or are limited to a specific subpopulation.

-Moreover, there are specific supplements (e.g., melatonin) that have potent AO properties but nevertheless clearly improve clinical outcomes, while others (e.g., genistein, curcumin) have impressive resumes from in vivo animal models.
+Moreover, there are specific supplements (e.g., melatonin) that have potent AO properties but nevertheless improve clinical outcomes, while others (e.g., genistein, curcumin) have impressive resumes from in vivo animal models.
 Given the potential, and already demonstrated benefits of such supplements, and the fact that AOs generally do reduce the toxicity of both radiation and chemotherapy to normal cells, a judicious use of supplements offers more benefit than harm.
 However, caveats are still in order.
-According to Prasad, it is important to use high doses of AOs and to use them in combination, not as single agents.
-Thus, the usual recommendation of oncologists to take only a multi-vitamin during cancer treatment might in fact itself be counterproductive (although there is no clinical evidence this is actually the case.).
-It is also important to determine whether a specific AO has some idiosyncratic interaction with the specific cancer treatments, most importantly in terms of affecting hepatic drug clearance.
+Optimal supplement dosages have not been determined, nor has the optimal combinations.
+It is also important to determine whether a specific AO has some idiosyncratic interaction with the specific cancer treatments, most importantly in terms of hepatic drug clearance.
 While this information is generally available from the Physicians Desk Reference, the majority of cancer patients will benefit from consultation with a nutritionist familiar with these issues.

 Almost all of the clinical results described above were cited by Lawenda et al. (10).
-Why then do they recommend so strongly against the use of AOs?
+Why then do they recommend so against the use of AOs?
 They acknowledge the complexity of the different effects of AOs and the possible benefits of AOs for reducing damage to normal tissue.
 They also cite (but do not elaborate) the results of the clinical trials that showed no interference with the efficacy of conventional treatment.
 But these are largely discounted because they are small and thus underpowered to detect interference effects.
 However, this concern must be suspect because in several cases the numerical outcomes, while nonsignificant, were in the direction of improving clinical outcome, not reducing it.
 Increasing the statistical power by increasing the number of patients typically amplifies the small differences seen with the smaller N studies; rarely does increasing the number of patients reverse the direction of the effect.

-One hypothesis for the basis of Lawenda et al.'s recommendations against supplements is that supplement use is very strongly associated with the practice of alternative medicine and must therefore be resisted.
-This opposition is widespread among conventional oncologists constantly wary of "snake-oil" treatments, which unfortunately may produce a slanting of the interpretation of clinical trial outcomes.
+One hypothesis for the basis of Lawenda et al.'s recommendations against supplements is that supplement use is strongly associated with the practice of alternative medicine and must therefore be resisted.
+This opposition is widespread among conventional oncologists wary of "snake-oil" treatments, which unfortunately may produce a slanting of the interpretation of clinical trial outcomes.
 Two examples from the Lawenda et al. review illustrate this possibility.
 The first involves the Bairatti et al study described in detail above.
 While Lawenda et al do include all of the studies cited above, including the finding that the deleterious effect of AOs on cancer-free survival occurred only for those who smoked during radiation treatment, in the next sentence they cite the finding that AOs produced an overall higher mortality rate, without acknowledging that this effect also was confined to those who smoked during treatment.